RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 ## Architecture Decisions & Rationale

 ### 1. Authentication: Firebase Authentication
 I chose **Firebase Authentication** to provide a flexible "Public Door" for the application while maintaining security.
+For Corporate Wall via IAP, refer to merge #4.
 *   **Broad Access:** Allows users to sign in with Google, Microsoft (Hotmail/Outlook), Email/Password, and other providers, making the platform accessible to external users, not just internal employees.
 *   **Application-Level Security:** Authentication is handled by the application logic (Frontend & Backend) using the Firebase SDK, replacing the previous infrastructure-level IAP barrier.
 *   **Session Management:** Firebase handles secure session management and token refreshing on the client side.